 Written by Robert Wassall

 Robert Wassall is a solicitor, expert in data protection law and practice and a Data Protection Officer.
-As Head of Legal Services at NormCyber Robert heads up its Data Protection as a Service (DPaaS) solution and advises organisations across a variety of industries.
+As Head of Legal Services at NormCyber Robert heads up its Data Protection offering and advises organisations across a variety of industries.
 Robert and his team support them in all matters relating to data protection and its role in fostering trusted, sustainable relationships with their clients, partners and stakeholders.